iwilare/algebraic-temporal-logics/README.md

-## Categorical semantics for counterpart-based temporal logics
+# Algebraic Temporal Logics

-This repository contains the Agda presentation of the categorical semantics for a quantified linear temporal logic QLTL based on counterpart semantics in the sense of Lewis.
+This repository contains the Agda presentation of a quantified linear temporal logic QLTL which can reason on the temporal evolution of any multi-sorted algebra.
+The logic is based on the counterpart paradigm (in the sense of Lewis) to capture the evolution of individual elements of the algebraic structure between worlds/instants of time.

-We use the [agda-categories](https://github.com/agda/agda-categories) library as a practical foundation to construct the models of our logic by means of relational presheaves.

-## Positive normal form

-Some results on a positive normal form of this logic in the case of linear trace-like models can be found at [https://github.com/iwilare/qltl-pnf/](https://github.com/iwilare/qltl-pnf/).

 ## Requirements

-- `agda-categories` 1.7
+- `agda` 2.6.2.2
 - `agda-stdlib` 1.7.1
-- `agda` 2.6.2.2